Absences / Accident / Illness

 Collecting Children after School

 The bus pupils leave first.
 Non-bus pupils remain with their teachers until a bell is rung.
-Parents are asked that they wait outside their child’s classroom for the after school bell to ring before taking their child/ children from school.
-We also ask parents of junior students to please come into the school grounds to collect their child/children especially for helping across School Road during this busy time with traffic.
+Parents are asked that they wait outside their child’s classroom for the ‘after school’ or second bell to ring, before taking their child/ children from school.
+We also ask parents of junior students to please come into the school grounds to collect their child/children, especially for helping cross School Road during this busy time with traffic.

 Concerns